IN THE MOUNTAINS OF FIRE

 "I'll say."
 Don't judge, Deirdre.
 Nobody knows but Malcolm what it's like to be Malcolm.

-"The funeral got to him," says Chulan, coming over to join us.
+"The funeral got to him," says Chulan, coming over.
 "He joined the revolution on account of Mischa..."

 "...And now he's lost Imad as well."
 Lord, but I feel hungry!
 "Well, we're at war--he's got to get used to this."
 As do I--I can't get drunk every time I kill somebody, after all.
 No, it's best not to judge Malcolm, by any means, nor the gnawing needs that drive him.
 "Well," I say at last, looking at the pinched faces all around me, "We've foraged before.”